ronmichael/squickl/README.md

 Change history
 -------------------------------------------------------------

+1.11 - October 19th, 2013
+- Added Query function for dynamic foreach reading; see new sample

 1.10 - October 25th, 2013
 - Significant refactoring & cleanup
 - Now uses DbProviderFactory for more universal database support; compatible with Glimpse